huned/nodejs-recent-tweets/README.md

 Why use it?

-* it's just one simple function
+* anonymous: no API credentials needed
+* returns an array of JSON objects with text, links, and timestamp
 * includes a command line tool for unix composability
-* anonymous: no API credentials needed
-* returns a JSON object with html, text, links, and timestamp
+* ~~it's just one simple function~~ unfortunately, now uses puppeteer to work around twitter's recent changes

 ## Installation